MnifR/Redis-administration/README.md

 127.0.0.1:6379> BGSAVE
 Background saving started
 ```
+>For maximum data security, you should regularly create snapshots and activate the AOF mode.
+By doing so, it is practically impossible to lose any data.
+However, >these processes do tend to make the database run more slowly.

 ## Restore

 To restore Redis data, move Redis backup file (dump.rdb) into your Redis directory and start the server.
 To get your Redis directory, use CONFIG command of Redis as shown below.